 We broke into a scrambled run, not wanting to take any more chances, bolting through the double doors and out into the darkened street.

-We snatched celebratory kisses at the side of the road, forgetting for a second, that we were in company.
+We snatched celebratory kisses at the side of the road, forgetting for a second that we had company.

 “Here’s our ride,” Alec announced, cheerfully.

-Alec paused to think, as his wife was helped inside the huge truck by a big, muscular guy, offering her his hand.
-His dark hair was shaved close to his scalp, piercing brown, almost black eyes stared back at me.
+Alec paused to think as his wife was helped inside the huge truck by a big, muscular guy, offering her his hand.
+His dark hair was shaved close to his scalp; his piercing brown eyes stared back at me in a curious analysis.
 His huge, muscular arms were completely covered in tattoos.
-Some of the gothic writing along his forearms looked like children’s names: Ava, Aimee, and Blaze.
-The gorgeous giant gave Axel a courteous salute, and a grin stretched across his stubble coated face.
+Some of the gothic writing along his forearms looked like they might spell out his children’s names: Ava, Aimee, and Blaze.
+The gorgeous giant gave Axel a courteous salute and a grin stretched across his stubble coated face.